New York governor lifts remaining COVID-19 restrictions, calls it a 'momentous day'

 Most U.S. states have moved to ease or lift coronavirus restrictions as the virus abates and vaccinations progress.

-New York joined California, where restrictions including physical distancing, mask requirements and capacity limits for restaurants, stores and other businesses that cater to consumers end on Tuesday.
-[L2N2NX1NX]
+New York joined California, where restrictions including physical distancing, mask requirements and capacity limits for restaurants, stores and other businesses that cater to consumers ended on Tuesday.

-Reporting by Maria Caspani and Jonathan Allen in New York, Editing by Will Dunham, Chizu Nomiyama and Bill Berkrot
+Reporting by Maria Caspani and Jonathan Allen and Peter Szekely in New York, Editing by Will Dunham, Chizu Nomiyama and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.